III. The Musaf (additional) sacrifices:

 HaShem is like a king who invites all his children to a feast to last for just so many days; when the time comes for them to depart, He says to them: "My children, I have a request to make of you.
 Stay yet another day; I hate to see you go."

-typical of their attitude to all festival days.
-These were days of joy, not of
+attitude to all festival days.
+These were days of joy,

-burden; of pleasure, not only of duty, in which they were guests in the
+not of burden; of pleasure, not only of duty, in which they were guests in the palace

 Musings....Are these `Eighth Day' things related to Shemini Atzeret?